almartin82/safe-to-eat/README.md

 # safe-to-eat

-a podcast appreciation experiment in the style of google reader.
+a podcast appreciation experiment! think google reader shares (RIP), but for podcasts.